tibbotech/CA-Test-Tibbit-62/README.md

 The test application has also the capability to update the Tibbit's firware (In-system Upgrades).

 > [!TIP]
 > Before using this test application, it is important to know that [AppBlocks](https://appblocks.io/), our no-code, in-browser, flowchart-based application development system for TPS supports Tibbit#62.
 AppBlocks automatically generates all the code required to support 1-wire and single-wire devices, including an HTML configuration page for discovering and assigning 1-wire devices connected to a TPS device.
 This web interface is an indispensable tool for connecting, removing, and servicing the sensors in the field.
-Therefore, we recommend using AppBlocks for your project; however, if you have an existing project and want to add Tibbit#62, using this application might help you significantly.
+Therefore, we recommend using AppBlocks for your project;Here is a link to the [Tibbit#62 walkthrough video] (https://www.youtube.com/watch?v=1rzGAGgJPlM) by
+Appblocks.
+However, if you have an existing project and want to add Tibbit#62, using this application might help you significantly.
 ## You Will Need

 - A TPP3(G2) board.
 You can also use any other TPP boards such as TPP2G2; you might need to change the pin assignments in *global.tbh* and change platform settings in TIDE.